DEFRA/quke/README.md

 0m0.000s
 ```

-You can then run the included tests with `bundle exec cucumber -p quke` and should see successful output from each of the tests plus an updated summary (you will need access to [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) else the tests will fail).
+You can then run the included tests with `bundle exec cucumber -p quke` and should see successful output from each of the tests plus an updated summary.

 ## Behaviours